Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Diet

 Mourning CloakMourning cloaks mate in early spring.
-The female mourning cloak lays pale yellow eggs in clusters on or around around twigs.
+The female mourning cloak lays pale yellow eggs in clusters on or around twigs.
 The eggs are usually laid on host trees like willow, elm, hackberry, cottonwood, poplar, rose, birch, hawthorne, and mulberry.
-When the caterpillars hatch they eat the leaves of the host plant.
+When the caterpillars hatch, they eat the leaves of the host plant.
 The caterpillars pupate and emerge as butterflies in June or July.
-The adult butterfly hibernate in the winter and emerges and mates in the spring.
+The adult butterflies hibernate in the winter and emerges and mate in the spring.
 Some groups may migrate.